FrancoisSuzeau/Solar-System/README.md

 + Implement hit box to prevent to pass through body (have to extract method to calculate radius coming from body position)

++ rescaling object due to a high value error of floating point.
+Value of translation are too high so error are high to

 + Make a Linux version : Have to think twice because I have to change screen adaptation of the overlay

 Many of these ideas came to me while I am coding, so I hope more come too.